Mesquite: Etymology

-The English word mesquite is borrowed from the Spanish word mezquite, which in turn was borrowed from the Nāhuatl term mizquitl.
+The English word mesquite is borrowed from the Mexican Spanish word mezquite, which in turn was borrowed from the Nāhuatl term mizquitl.

 Habitat

-Mesquites grow as a small shrub in shallow soil or as tall as 15 m in deep soil with adequate moisture, and forms a rounded canopy nearly as wide.
-They may have one or multiple trunks with a multitude of branches.
+Mesquites grow as a small shrub in shallow soil or as tall as 15 m in deep soil with adequate moisture, and form a canopy often wider than tall.
+Many species often have multiple trunks.
 They have bipinnate leaflets of a light green to blue hue that cast a light to deep shade, depending on the species.
 Spikes of flowers form in spring and summer that form a flat pod of beans 5–15 cm long.
-Many varieties form thorns.
+Most species form thorns.
 When cut to the ground, the tree can often recover.

-Uses
+Human uses

-Once the pod is dry, the whole pod is edible and can be ground into flour and made into bread.
+The pods of most mesquite species are edible.
+Once the pod is dry, the whole pod can be ground into flour and made into bread.
+The Cahuilla and Tohono O'odham indigenous peoples of western North America were known to use mesquite as a staple food.

-Mesquite is native to the US and can be used as a type of lumber.
-It was a popular type of wood used by early Spaniards to build ships, but is now used most commonly for high-end rustic furniture and cabinets.
-Scraps and small pieces are used commonly as wood for cooking with smoke in Southern states.
+Mesquite wood was a popular type of wood used by early Spaniards to build ships, but is now used most commonly for high-end rustic furniture and cabinets.
+Scraps and small pieces are used commonly as wood for cooking with smoke in the United States.

 Red-orange sap can be found on the branches of mesquite trees during the summer.
 This sap was used by those who lived in the desert for several medicinal treatments.
 The sap was used as a salve and spread on burns and cuts to speed up the healing process.
 Gargling a mixture of water and sap was used to soothe sore throats, and the same mixture was said to be able to cure upset stomachs.

+Some species are an important honey plant in their native range, producing a highly valued honey.

+In the Southwest United States and Mexico, both native and South American species are planted as drought-tolerant shade trees.
+Thornless selections are often used.

 As an introduced and invasive species

-Prosopis spp. are different from most invasive species because they are highly invasive in both their native and introduced ranges.
-Their impacts on the invaded ecosystems include changes to hydrological, energy, and nutrient cycling, as well as consequences to biodiversity and primary production.
-Prosopis spp. density and canopy cover influence the herbaceous layer and native shrubs and are factors in the changes to the ecosystem.